handsontable/handsontable/docs/next/guides/cell-types/checkbox-cell-type.md

 [[toc]]

+## Overview
-Data in such cells will be rendered as checkbox and can be easily changed by checking/unchecking the checkbox.
-Checking and unchecking can be performed using mouse or by pressing <kbd>SPACE</kbd>.
-You can change the state of multiple cells at once.
-Simply select cells you want to change and press <kbd>SPACE</kbd>.
+Data in these cells will be rendered as a checkbox and can be easily changed by checking/unchecking the checkbox.
+Checking and unchecking can be performed using a mouse or by pressing <kbd>SPACE</kbd>.
+You can change the state of multiple cells at once by selecting the cells you want to change and pressing <kbd>SPACE</kbd>.

 ## Checkbox true/false values

-This is default usage scenario when columns data have `true` or `false` value and we want to display only checkboxes.
+This is the default usage scenario where column data has a `true` or `false` value, and we only want to display checkboxes.

 ::: example #example1
 ```js